Baojun RC-6

-The Baojun RC-6 is a crossover produced by SAIC-GM-Wuling through the Baojun brand.
+The Baojun RC-6 is a crossover sedan produced by SAIC-GM-Wuling through the Baojun brand.
 It combines the body shape of a liftback with the high ground clearance of 198 mm and a driving position typical of SUVs.

 Overview

 The RC-6 is a part of the "New Baojun" sub-category together with the RS-5 and RM-5.
 It made its debut at the 2019 Chengdu Motor Show.

 The RC-6 come with driver assistance system developed by Bosch.
 To reduce driving fatigue including scenarios that involve heavy traffic, the Bosch Level-2 ADAS system covers 16 daily driving scenarios.
 Safety features of the RC-6 include Traffic Jam Assist, lane keeping assist, lane departure warning, intelligent cruise assist, Blind-Spot Collision-Avoidance Assist, traffic signal Warning and traffic speed assist.
 The advanced adaptive cruise control system on the RC-6 can be activated at a speed below 130 km/h.
 The combination of a 77-GHz long-range millimeter-wave radar and a multifunction high-definition camera is capable of identification of people, cars and roads.
 The LED headlights on the RC-6 is equipped with IHMA intelligent high and low beam switching for safety of other road users.